 LMS has a full-time curriculum instructional strategist, three interventionists, and an ESL coordinator who continuously monitors student academic growth and needs.
 Interventionists have created a schedule to work with students in small weekly groups to close learning gaps.

-Considerable time is invested at the beginning of the school year reviewing the teacher handbook, district policies, and procedures, along with safety updates in detail to ensure teachers are aware of the campus and district expectations.
+Considerable time is invested at the beginning of the school year, reviewing the teacher handbook, district policies and procedures, and detailed safety updates to ensure teachers know the campus and district expectations.

 Professional Practices and Procedures